CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 ### Switch Discovery

-You can add or import Cumulus Linux switches without Cumulus NetQ running on them to the LCM inventory.
+Switch discovery browses your network of Cumulus Linux switches and determines what version of Cumulus Linux is running and if the NetQ Agent is installed.
+When it finds switches that are missing the NetQ Agent, it makes it easy to install it.
 This makes upgrades across the network easier.

-To discover these switches:
+To discover Cumulus Linux switches:

 1. Return to or open the LCM dashboard.